spec-first/connexion/README.rst

 Documentation
 =============
-Further information is available at `Connexion's Documentation Page`_.
+Additional information is available at `Connexion's Documentation Page`_.

 Contributing to Connexion/TODOs
 ===============================

-We welcome your ideas, issues, and pull requests — just follow the usual/standard practices.
+We welcome your ideas, issues, and pull requests.
+Just follow the usual/standard GitHub practices.

 TODOs
 -----